ImaginaryLogs/ImaginaryLogs/README.md

 Good Evening,

-I'm Roan, and am a computer person and a student at De La Salle Univeristy.
+I'm Roan, and I am a computer person and a student at De La Salle Univeristy.

 Interested in strange unrelated variety of topics from web-development, computer architecture, and machine learning.